vblanco20-1/vulkan-guide/docs/chapter-2/cleanup.md

 }
 ```

 Lastly, we add the deletion for the new objects from this chapter.
-For the shader modules, we arent going to use the queue.
+For the shader modules, we aren't going to use the queue.
 When a pipeline is created from a shader module, you can then delete the shader module and it will be ok.
 ```cpp